cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.staking.v1beta1.MsgUndelegate"></a>

 ### MsgUndelegate
-MsgUndelegate defines a Cosmos SDK message for performing an undelegation from a delegate and a validator.
+MsgUndelegate defines a SDK message for performing an undelegation from a delegate and a validator.